By: Chris ⎜ Last updated

 The sauna is half the experience.
 The other half is the water.

-Winter fjord temperatures sit around 3–5°C. Your chest tightens for the first few seconds and your breathing goes ragged.
+Winter fjord temperatures are around 3–5°C. On the coldest days the fjord freezes and the sauna masters make holes in the ice for you to swim.
 The instinct is to get out immediately.
 Fight it for about 30 seconds and the panic subsides into something closer to euphoria.
 Get back in the sauna, warm up completely, and go again.
-By the third or fourth round, the cycle starts to make sense.

-Summer water is 16–20°C, which is refreshing but not the same animal.
-You can stay in longer, swim properly, but the contrast with the sauna heat is less dramatic.
+Summer water is 16–20°C, which is refreshing enough but certainly not the same experience.
+You can stay in longer, swim around, but the contrast with the sauna heat is less dramatic.

-After heavy rain, the municipality sometimes advises against fjord swimming for 24 hours while water quality recovers.
+After heavy rain, it's advised that you don't swim for 24 hours while water quality recovers.
 If it's been raining hard the day before your booking, check with the sauna master if bathing is advisable or not.

 Booking

-Book in advance.
+Book in advance for all the locations.
 All three operators offer drop-in, but weekend afternoons and evenings regularly sell out.
-Showing up without a booking on a Saturday at Sukkerbiten or SALT means a real chance of being turned away.
-Weekday mornings are the easiest slots.
+Showing up without a booking on a Saturday at Sukkerbiten or SALT you might get turned away.
+Weekday mornings are the easiest slots for drop-in or last minute bookings.

 What to Bring

-No outside alcohol at SALT or in any shared saunas.
-KOK allows moderate amounts on private bookings only (two units per person, nothing that stains wood, so no red wine, Aperol, or cola).
-All three operators sell drinks on site.
+No outside alcohol is permitted at SALT or in any shared saunas.
+KOK allows moderate amounts on private bookings only.
+SALT and KOK sell alcohol on site.
 SALT has full bars and food trucks.
 KOK sells water and light beer from the sauna master.

 When to Go

-Time of day matters more than season.
-Early mornings, the 07:00–09:00 window at Oslo Badstuforening or the 07:30 ritual sessions at SALT on weekdays, are the calmest.
-A handful of regulars, space to stretch out, decent light over the fjord.
+Time of day matters for your experience.
+Early mornings, the 07:00–10:00 at Oslo Badstuforening or the 07:30 ritual sessions at SALT on weekdays, are the calmest, but at Oslo Badstuforening not all saunas will be open.
+You will share the session with a handful of regulars.
 Weekend evenings are the opposite, especially at SALT where the DJ sessions turn Árdna into something that has very little to do with traditional sauna culture.

 Age Limits

-SALT enforces a 20-year age limit after 3pm on Fridays and Saturdays.
-Oslo Badstuforening has no age limit but requires children to be accompanied by an adult and able to swim.
+SALT has a 20-year age limit after 3pm on Fridays and Saturdays.
+Oslo Badstuforening has no age limit but requires children to be accompanied by an adult.
 KOK welcomes families on private bookings.
 If you're travelling with teenagers, check the session rules for your specific time slot before booking.